 Kikoff is a fintech service (available on both Android and iOS) launched in 2019 and is a low-cost way to improve your credit score.
 A website is also available for computer and web browser access.

-The platform collects monthly payments as small as $5 and reports the on-time payment to the credit bureaus (Equifax and Experian).
+The platform collects monthly payments as small as $5 and reports the on-time payment to all three credit bureaus – Equifax, Experian, and TransUnion.

 Each payment can strengthen these credit score factors: